boldflight/BibleConverter/test_EPUB/output/ex.md

 [23] There was an opening in the center of the robe, like the opening of a collar, with an edge all around the opening so that it could not be torn.
 [24] They made pomegranates of blue, purple, and scarlet yarn and twisted linen around the hem of the robe.
 [25] They made bells of pure gold and attached the bells between the pomegranates around the hem of the robe between the pomegranates.
-[26] There was a bell and a pomegranate, a bell and a pomegranate, all around the hem of the robe, to be used in ministering, just as the Lord had commanded Moses.
+[26] There was a bell and a pomegranate, a bell and a pomegranate, all around the hem of the robe, to be used in ministering, just as the **Lord** had commanded Moses.
 [27] They made tunics of fine linen—the work of a weaver, for Aaron and for his sons— [28] and the turban of fine linen, the headbands of fine linen, and the undergarments of fine twisted linen.
-[29] The sash was of fine twisted linen and blue, purple, and scarlet yarn, the work of an embroiderer, just as the Lord had commanded Moses.
+[29] The sash was of fine twisted linen and blue, purple, and scarlet yarn, the work of an embroiderer, just as the **Lord** had commanded Moses.
-[30] They made a plate, the holy diadem, of pure gold and wrote on it an inscription, as on the engravings of a seal, “Holiness to the Lord.”
+[30] They made a plate, the holy diadem, of pure gold and wrote on it an inscription, as on the engravings of a seal, “Holiness to the **Lord**.”
-[31] They attached to it a blue cord to attach it to the turban above, just as the Lord had commanded Moses.
+[31] They attached to it a blue cord to attach it to the turban above, just as the **Lord** had commanded Moses.

 ### Moses Inspects the Tabernacle

-[32] So all the work of the tabernacle, the tent of meeting, was completed, and the Israelites did according to all that the Lord had commanded Moses—they did it exactly so.
+[32] So all the work of the tabernacle, the tent of meeting, was completed, and the Israelites did according to all that the **Lord** had commanded Moses—they did it exactly so.
 [33] They brought the tabernacle to Moses, the tent and all its furnishings, clasps, frames, bars, posts, and bases;
 [34] and the coverings of ram skins dyed red, the covering of fine leather, and the protecting curtain;
 [35] the ark of the testimony and its poles, and the atonement lid;